Yuki69Okita/MyPythonJorney/Lesson 4/README.md

 Formatting string
 -----------------
-- Concatenation string - concatenating strings end-to-end to create a new string ".." + aa + ".."
+- Concatenation string - concatenating strings end-to-end to create a new string
+    - ".." + aa + ".."
+- Formatted string - expressions inside a string by prefixing the string with "f" or "F" and writing expressions as {..}
-- Formatted string-  f".. {..} ... {..}"
+    -  f".. {..} ... {..}"
 -------------------------